From laptops to smartphones, here are Labor Day's best tech deals | CNN Underscored

 Samsung Galaxy S20 FE 5G ($549.99, originally $699.99; amazon.com)

-If Samsung is more your speed and style, there’s also some good deals to be had on its popular Galaxy smartphones.
+If Samsung is more your speed and style, there are also some good deals to be had on its popular Galaxy smartphones.
 In fact, Amazon is currently slashing the cost on the Cloud Navy version of the Samsung Galaxy S20.
-If you’re an Android user who doesn’t want to commit to a contract, this highly-rated, factory-unlocked gadget is the way to go.
+If you’re an Android user who doesn’t want to commit to a contract, this highly rated, factory-unlocked gadget is the way to go.

 Earbuds